thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 supported.
 Self-signed X.509 certificates are still X.509, not raw public keys; raw public keys are conveyed via the raw_public_key extension.
+When raw public keys are
+used for peer authentication, deployments need to bind the authenticated key to the expected peer identity. {{Appendix F.9 of -TLS13}} describes misbinding attacks in such deployments and identifies mitigations, including the validation of the `server_name` extension where a domain name is used.

 Password-authenticated key exchange (PAKE) mechanisms allow two endpoints to authenticate and establish keys from a low-entropy shared secret, such as a